 Open enrollment is an important time to compare and contrast health insurance plans so you can have health coverage for the following year.
 Each plan has its own values and offering so picking the best option for you is essential.
-There are different tiers in health insurance.
+There are different tiers of health insurance.
 In this comparison of Healthfirst and MetroPlusHealth, we are analyzing the bronze plan.

 What Does a Bronze Plan Offer?